 If you’re looking for lower payments initially, you may want to consider an adjustable-rate mortgage.
 You’ll have a fixed interest rate for a set period of time, usually three or five years.
 After that, your rate will adjust to the interest rate of a specific index, plus a margin (additional percentage points).
 The frequency of adjustments, the published index of interest rates and the margin rate will all be spelled out in the terms of the loan.
 Adjustable-rate mortgages can be especially beneficial if you’re applying when interest rates are high, but expected to fall, or if you think you’re likely to move before the fixed rate ends.

 A jumbo loan is what it sounds like—big, meaning bigger than what would ordinarily be the limit.
-(The “conforming limit” set by Fannie Mae and Freddie Mac guidelines is $424,100 for most of the country, or up to $636,150 in areas with high property values.)
+(The “conforming limit” set by Fannie Mae and Freddie Mac guidelines for a 1-unit property is $647,200 for most of the country.)
 If you have a higher credit score and can meet the needed down payment, a jumbo loan may pave the way to your dream home.
-We offer financing of up to $1 million on first and second homes, with both fixed- and adjustable-rate options.
+We offer financing of up to $5 million on first and second homes, with both fixed- and adjustable-rate options.
 Unlike many lenders, we may only require one full appraisal to qualify.